finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## Next Sprint
 - Platforms: Add macOS support to Steam
 - Platforms: Automate deployments to Amazon AppStore and Galaxy Store
+- Game-Play: Add submenu to control position, rotation, and zoom of playmat (see Tabletopia)
+- Game-Play: Control play area with 2 finger or right-click (see Tabletopia)
+- Game-Play: Play area zoom and rotation sliders in bottom corners (hidden by hand and with reset buttons) (compare Tabletopia)

+## Backlog
-- Integration: Steam Workshop
+- Integration: Steam Workshop or alternative
+- Integration: Database for user-created card games, with in-app automation to upload and download from this database
 - Game-Play: Support multiple card selection
 - Game-Play: Limited visibility of cards in stack
 - Game-Play: Pre-defined card zones/stacks
 - Cards: Move card to zone, stack, or drawer (E)

-## Backlog
 - Cards: Support more than 1 card face (Dual-Faced Cards)
 - Cards: Support multiple card backs
 - Game-Play: Allow cards to snap to each other/align on grid
 - Game-Play: Convert card to stack
 - Game-Play: Rotate card stacks
-- Game-Play: Add submenu to control position, rotation, and zoom of playmat (see Tabletopia)
-- Game-Play: Control play area with 2 finger or right-click (see Tabletopia)
-- Game-Play: Play area zoom and rotation sliders in bottom corners (hidden by hand and with reset buttons) (compare Tabletopia)
 - Game-Play: Support multiple playmats
 - Game-Play: Customize controls/input
 - Game-Play: Face-up cards in cards stacks
 - Tech: Add code coverage
-- Usability: Scale size of UI based off either physical screen size or resolution of display
 - Game-Play: Custom colors for Dice
 - Cards: Configurable highlight color
 - Cards: Support mix of different card sizes in the same game